 While there are regular reports about the need for keeping estate plans up to date following important life events such as a move, growing a family, or starting a business, the simplest reason is often overlooked.
 What is this reason?
 Time.
-Even though your estate planning documents may be perfectly legal and binding, the passage of time can still create a need for a modification.
+Even though your estate planning documents may be perfectly legal and binding,with the changes of time your estate plan should change too.

 Five Reasons to Modify Older Estate Planning Documents

 Why is it so important to keep your estate planning documents up to date over the years?
 Following are five reasons: